Chicken with Gravy (Mixture) (0.5 Chicken Breast With Gravy), Roti (1 piece) and Cooked Rice (1 Cup, Cooked)

 Stay Hydrated

-Engage in light physical activity such as a short walk before eating to help your body better manage blood sugar levels.
+Engage in light physical activity like a short walk after eating.
+This can help your body manage blood sugar levels more effectively.

 Discover